 This article guides you through setting up ESET Endpoint Encryption (EEE) in a standalone mode.
 If you are trying to setup EEE in a managed capacity using the EEE Server, then please click this link:

-You will then be presented with the End User Agreement, you should select the opion next to I accept the terms in the Licence Agreement and click Next
+You will then be presented with the End User Agreement, you should select the option next to I accept the terms in the Licence Agreement and click Next

 Once your computer has restarted, you will be presented with the following window, click the Setup button.
-Note: If you are migrating an existing licence from another system you should click the 'Restore' button and follow the steps detailed here: KB65 - I have just bought a new computer/laptop, how do I access my encrypted files/folders on my new workstation?
+If you are migrating an existing licence from another system, then you should click the Restore button and follow the steps detailed here: KB65 - I have just bought a new computer/laptop, how do I access my encrypted files/folders on my new workstation?

 You will next see the Key-File name window, supply an appropriate name for your Key-File and click Next.